lbl-srg/obc/specification/source/cdl.rst

-The purpose of such parameters is to prevent unexpected control behavior and control system failures in situations where the user violates the ASHRAE recommendation by providing a set set of inputs that lead to it.
+The purpose of such parameters is to prevent unexpected control behavior and control system failures in situations where the user violates the ASHRAE recommendation by providing a set of inputs that lead to it.
 Such situations are accompanied with a warning that gets provided to an operator/commissioner and contain a description of the issue encountered.

-Note that this annotation is not provided for parameters that are in general not specified in the ASHRAE Guideline 36, such as hysteresis deadband, or any reformulations of ASHREA parameters that are needed for sequence generalization, for instance a matrix variable used to indicate which chillers are used in each stage.
+.. note:: This annotation is not provided for parameters that are in general not
+          specified in the ASHRAE Guideline 36, such as hysteresis deadband, or any reformulations of ASHREA parameters that are needed for sequence generalization, for instance a matrix variable used to indicate which chillers are used in each stage.

 .. _sec_com_blo: